hightech-lowlife/hightech-lowlife.github.io/projects/017_vertical_taskbar/017_vertical_taskbar.md

 How about some social proof?
 I'm just some guy. - applied science

 Do we even need a taskbar?
+Alt-Tab